dillonredding/cses4k/README.md

 }
 ```

-For events with no data, we use the `NoArgsEventHandler`.
+For events with no data, you can use the `NoArgsEventHandler`.
 ```kotlin
 class EventDrivenObject {
     val someEvent = NoArgsEventHandler()